coralproject/shelf/README.md

 go get github.com/coralproject/xenia
 ```
 or
-clone it in your gopath folder for coralproject
+clone it in your gopath folder for coralproject.
+The project must be cloned in the specific path based on the repo name.

 ```
+md $GOPATH/src/github.com/coralproject/xenia/app/xenia
+cd $GOPATH/src/github.com/coralproject/xenia/app/xenia

 git clone git@github.com:CoralProject/xenia.git
 ```